-Nominated by then-Chairman and Current Ranking Member Mac Thornberry (R-TX), House Armed Services Committee
+Nominated by former Chairman Mac Thornberry (R-TX), House Armed Services Committee

 DR. ERIC SCHMIDT

 Eric Schmidt is an accomplished technologist, entrepreneur and philanthropist.
 As Google’s Chief Executive Officer, he pioneered Google’s transformation from a Silicon Valley startup to a global leader in technology.
 He served as Google’s Chief Executive Officer and Chairman from 2001-2011, Executive Chairman from 2011-2018, and most recently as Technical Advisor.
 Under his leadership Google dramatically scaled its infrastructure and diversified its product offerings while maintaining a strong culture of innovation.

 Eric currently serves on the boards of the Mayo Clinic and the Broad Institute, among others.
 He is a Gulfstream pilot, and his philanthropic efforts through The Schmidt Family Foundation and the Schmidt Ocean Institute focus on climate change, including the support of ocean and marine life studies at sea, as well as education and cutting-edge research and technology in natural sciences and engineering.